 This plan has everything you need for test automation, including parallel testing on virtual machines, test management features, Slack and Microsoft integrations, unlimited team members, and much more—without any hidden costs or signed contracts.

-The Professional plan offers usage-based pricing.
+The Startup plan offers usage-based pricing.
 You’re charged for how much time you spend running tests, and that’s it.
 There’s no charge for the time spent previewing, writing, editing, or otherwise managing your test suite.

 By comparison, the free version of Cypress allows for multiple tests to be run at once, API integration, analytical reporting, and community support.
 But you only get access for 3 users and up to 500 test results per month.